Welcome to the 2026

 This summer, I want to invite you into a different relationship with place, experience, meaning, and story.

-Whether you’re a writer, educator, interpreter, creative, or simply someone who wants to spend more time with the places and stories that matter, you’re welcome here.
+Whether you're a writer, educator, interpreter, creative professional, or simply someone who wants to spend more time with the places and stories that matter, this summer is for you.

-My hope is that by the end of the summer you'll have a new perspective on places, stories, and the meaning your experiences hold.
+My hope is that by the end of the season you'll see places, stories, and experiences a little differently—and discover new possibilities within your own.

 Ways To Join In